wiseman-timelord/DongleQuery/README.md

 ### STATUS:
 Alpha...
-- Needs to have, a `.\main.ps1` with a menu and a `.\scripts\` folder for the others, then make the batch standardized, and make an actual program out of it.
+- 3 scripts and launcher are done, re-making it into an actual program, finish tomorrow.
-- Main scripts are done, having issues with outputting results to, screen AND txt file, at the same time, its one ot the other.
+- Basic info should be printed to screen, the console commands list should be saved to a txt, and the console is obviously interactive, so as for user to open commands list in notepad, and use them in the console to test them, or the likes.

 ### DESCRIPTION
-In an attempt to turn off the hotspot feature on my dongle modem, in order to, reduce power usage and optimize performanve, I decided to investigate the AT commands available, therein, I may have future dongles I wish to interact with, hence, I made a program to do, just that and a little more.
-This program will also assist people identify the hardware/software on their Dongle, for example, updating or getting a custom ROM for, the Dongle.
+In an attempt to turn off the hotspot feature on my dongle modem, in order to, reduce power usage and optimize performanve, I decided to investigate the AT commands available, thereabouts, this resulted in 2 scripts, then I added a console script, and then it became a program.
+This program assists people in identifying the hardware/software on their USB Internet Dongle, for, updating or getting a custom ROM, but also like myself in configuring their routers custom AT command.

 ### FEATURES
 - Soon...